Azure/iot-operations-sdks/doc/setup.md

 ## Testing the Setup

-The easiest way to test the setup is working correctly is to use `mosquitto_pub` to attempt to connect to the locally accessible MQTT broker ports to validate the x509 certs, SAT and trust bundle.
+To test the setup is working correctly, use `mosquitto_pub` to connect to the locally accessible MQTT broker ports to validate the x509 certs, SAT and trust bundle.

 1. Export the `.session` directory: